frcdesign/FRCDesign.org/docs/design-handbook/power-transmission/motion-components.md

 Dead axles must be rigidly mounted to a part in order to be structural.
 For tapped shafts, they can just be bolted into a plate, but with other types of axles like round axles, it requires slightly more difficulty.
 Mounting can be done in many ways:

 **COTS Plugs, Blocks, or Shaft Collars:** For MAXSpline/SplineXL systems, the typical way of mounting is using blocks and retaining with shaft collars.
-These are very vendor specific, for example WCP's billet plugs.
+These are vendor specific, for example WCP's billet plugs.
 For more information, visit [WCP's documentation](link-url "https://docs.wcproducts.com/frc-build-system/spline-and-motionx-system/splinexl-accessories"){:target="_blank} or [REV's documentation](link-url "https://docs.revrobotics.com/ion-build/motion/tubes-bushings-axles#application-example"){:target="_blank}.

 **Tube Nuts:** Hammered into round axles, tube nuts are optimal for low load applications like dead axle rollers.
 It allows shafts to be bolted directly to a part/plate.
 They are preferred because they can be easily bought COTS, however they are difficult to use because they must be hammered in precisely; any misalignment can cause inaccuracies and problems down the line.